Lymah123/100-days-of-code/daily-journal.md

 - Added error handling for failed file uploads, authentication failures, etc.
 - Implemented search functionality in the frontend to filter documents based on tags or names.

+Day 25: 19/12/24

+- I added a complete password reset flow with email verification
+- I added email verification for document actions
+- Implemented secure API endpoints for all operations